Quick Energy Savings Summary

 Most homeowners think of their roof as protection from rain and snow.
 But your roof is also the largest surface standing between the sun and your living space—and the material you choose has a direct impact on how hard your HVAC system has to work.
 When it's time for a roof replacement, picking an energy efficient material is one of the smartest investments you can make.

-This guide covers everything NJ homeowners need to know about energy efficient roofing: which materials perform best, how much you can actually save, how cool roof technology works in our four-season climate, and which NJ rebates and federal tax credits are available in 2026.
+This guide covers everything NJ homeowners need to know about energy efficient roofing: which materials perform best, how much you can actually save, how cool roof technology works in our four-season climate, and which NJ rebates and federal credit changes matter in 2026.
 We'll also explain why the roof surface is only one piece of the puzzle—and why attic insulation and proper ventilation matter just as much.

 Table of Contents